2010 Meineke Car Care Bowl

 The 2010 Meineke Car Care Bowl was the ninth edition of the college football bowl game, and was played at Bank of America Stadium in Charlotte, North Carolina.
-The game started at 12:00 PM US EST on Friday, December 31, 2010, and featured the South Florida Bulls of the Big East Conference against the Clemson Tigers of the ACC.
+The game started at 12:00 p.m.
+US EST on Friday, December 31, 2010, and featured the South Florida Bulls of the Big East Conference against the Clemson Tigers of the ACC.
 The bowl was telecasted on ESPN and ESPN3.
 This game was the last game of the series to be called the "Meineke Car Care Bowl", as the bowl organizers terminated their title sponsorship agreement with the parent company of Meineke, effective in 2011.

 Teams

 South Florida

 For the third straight season South Florida entered its bowl game with a 7–5 record.
 The 2010 Meineke Car Care Bowl marked the 6th straight season that the Bulls played in the postseason.
 After some struggles early on, the Bulls took off late.
 They won four of their final six, including an overtime victory at Miami, and nearly knocked off league champion Connecticut.
 This was South Florida's second appearance in the Meineke Car Care Bowl.
 They were a 14–0 loser to NC State in the 2005 game, the school's first ever bowl appearance.